 Abstract: (1 page)-The abstract should be written for an educated lay audience.
 Please keep in mind that the reviewers represent a broad range of disciplines and professions drawn from the entire University community.
 The Abstract then, as well as the proposal itself, should be written free of jargon or technical terms known only to the specialist.
 Failure to observe this suggestion has been one of the most common reasons for rejection of applications to the Council.
 By submitting the proposal, you agree that the abstract may be shared with other university offices for and may become a publicly available document.

-Purpose(s) or Objective(s): - It is necessary to state the purpose of your study briefly, but in observable terms (ref.
+Purpose(s) or Objective(s): It is necessary to state the purpose of your study briefly, but in observable terms (ref.
 Blooms taxonomy) which communicate clearly to professionals not familiar with the technical aspects of your field of study.
 The objectives should be specific and measurable (able to be assessed).

 Significance: Provide a discussion of the significance of the project.
 Applicants can choose to discuss how this award will assist their career development path as a faculty member at Sul Ross State University.
 Past recipients of a SRSU award should emphasize how this application will assist with their pursuit of an alternate line of inquiry in accordance with Section IX.B.2.